Advantages and Disadvantages of Rearview Radar for Road Bikes

 Sponsored Link

-A road bike rearward sensor is a “proximity sensing sensor” that is mounted on the rear of the bicycle.
+A road bike rearview radar is a “proximity sensing sensor” that is mounted on the rear of the bicycle.

 Its main role is to detect the approach of a vehicle passing from behind and notify the rider.
 This is expected to enhance safety when riding and contribute to the prevention of traffic accidents.